"Who was the genius adventurous enough to taste maple tree sap and then have the bright idea to boil it down into a marvelous syrup?"Meathead

 When The First Snow Falls, We Can Be Found Making Maple Taffy

-When the first snow flies, we make maple taffy.
 Chewy and rich, the texture and flavor are a real treat.
-Kids love making it almost as much as eating it.
+Kids love the process of making maple taffy almost as much as they love eating it.

-2) Pour about half a cup of syrup into a deep sauce pan and heat it to 235°F (soft-ball stage).
+1) Boil the syrup.
+Pour the syrup into a deep sauce pan and boil it over medium-high heat to 235°F (soft-ball stage).
 When cooking sugar for candy making you really need an accurate digital thermometer.
 The syrup will foam madly, so make sure your pan is not more than half full and keep a close eye on the pan so it doesn't boil over.

-3) Immediately use a ladle or deep spoon to drizzle the hot syrup onto the snow in strips and let it cool for a minute.
-You can then roll it up with a a popsickle stick or your a fork.
+3) When the syrup reaches 235°F, immediately use a ladle or deep spoon to drizzle the hot syrup onto the snow in strips.
+Let it cool for a minute.
+The syrup will begin to firm up as it cools.
+You can then roll up the taffy with a popsicle stick or a fork.
 Don't leave it on the snow too long or the snow will melt and dissolve the taffy.